premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 which shows that something’s going wrong here, and changing to different tensor shapes (defined above) also doesn’t help fix noisy or no generations.
 It’s a big blocker for me to proceed with stable-diffusion 2.1 converted into TensorRT engine format for inference.
 Though it was possible for few other variants of Stable Diffusion coming from [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

-With some time searching about this, found [this](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/5503#issuecomment-1341495770) relevant issue with Stable Diffusion giving out black images.
+With some time searching about this, found a relevant issue with Stable Diffusion giving out black images [#5503](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/5503#issuecomment-1341495770).
 It mentions two ways i.e:

 - Do conversions of this model in > fp16 - which I did but it made no difference and I was still getting noise or black images only.
-- Using xformers but currently for onnx conversion we need pytorch nightly since there’s scaled_dot_product_attention operator which isn’t supported to export in normal pytorch but only through nightly - refer to [this](https://github.com/pytorch/pytorch/issues/97262) issue.
+- Using `xformers` but currently for `onnx` conversion we need `pytorch` nightly which [recently added a `scaled_dot_product_attention` operator](https://github.com/pytorch/pytorch/issues/97262).

 ## Conclusion